Manjakaranja/Steam_project_2026/Readme.md

 This platform was developed as part of the **CDSD RNCP Level 6 certification pathway (RNCP35288)**, specifically for *Bloc 2 (Large-scale data processing, analytical modeling, and cloud-native data architectures)*.

 Instead of relying on traditional, isolated exploratory notebooks, this project intentionally embraces enterprise-grade **Analytics Engineering** practices.
-It positions Steam as a massive, macroeconomic digital marketplace to help publishers, analysts, and product teams answer business-critical questions:
+It positions Steam as an important, macroeconomic digital marketplace to help publishers, analysts, and product teams answer business-critical questions:

 * **Market Concentration:** Which publishers dominate the marketplace, and where are the power-law effects/revenue concentrations?
 * **Commercial Traction:** Which genres and pricing/discount strategies generate the highest user engagement?